 (2) The definitions in the Society Act on the date these bylaws become effective apply to these bylaws.

-2 Words importing the singular include the plural and vice versa, and words importing a male person include a female person and a corporation.
+2 Words importing the singular include the plural and vice versa, and words importing gender neutrality include all genders: female, nonbinary, male, agendered and others, and can include a corporation.

 Part 2 – Membership

 3 The members of the society are the applicants for incorporation of the society, and those persons who subsequently become members, in accordance with these bylaws and, in either case, have not ceased to be members.

 (a) To be eligible for membership in the society, a person must support the purposes of the society, but that person: